Hetarth02/laraquest/README.md

 - Download and setup [XAMPP](https://www.apachefriends.org/index.html) for PHP and MySQL.

-- Install Composer Package manager from [here.](https://getcomposer.org/)
+- Download and Install Composer Package manager from [here.](https://getcomposer.org/)

 ## Environment Variables

 Open XAMPP Control Panel and activate MySql Server.
 After that, go to your browser and in search bar type the following, ```localhost/phpmyadmin```